-FV stand for Future Value.
+FV stands for Future Value.
 FV function is the last of the financial keys.
 Future Value helps us to calculate the future value of the investment for the investment made today.
 FV function is used when you what to know what return will you obtain if you invest something today at the same interest rate and for a constant period of time.

-It will be easy to calculate if you know the monthly or yearly investment you need to make, the constant interest rate at which you’ll invest and the time period for which investment is made.
+It will be easy to calculate if you know the monthly or yearly investment you need to make, the constant interest rate at which you’ll invest, and the time period for which investment is made.

 The Formula to Calculate Future Value